dragonchain/dragonchain/docs/usage/permissioning.md

 specific):

 1. The global object which can contain `"allow_create"`, `"allow_read"`,
-   `"allow_update"`, `"allow_delete"` booleans, as well as api group objects.
+   `"allow_update"`, `"allow_delete"` booleans, as well as api resource objects.
-1. API group objects which can contain `"allow_create"`, `"allow_read"`,
+1. API resource objects which can contain `"allow_create"`, `"allow_read"`,
    `"allow_update"`, `"allow_delete"` booleans, as well as specific api endpoint permission objects.
-1. API endpoint permission objects, which can contain a special schema for allowing or denying a particular api action on a per-endpoint basis.
+1. API endpoint permission objects, which can contain a special schema for allowing or denying a particular api operation on a per-endpoint basis.

 In a permissions document, the **_most specific_** (aka most deeply nested) defined permission is the permission that is followed.
-This means that if an endpoint permission object is defined, then that _and only that_ permission is used to determine if the api key is allowed to perform an action on that endpoint.
+This means that if an endpoint permission object is defined, then that _and only that_ permission is used to determine if the api key is allowed to perform an operation on that endpoint.
 This happens because an endpoint permission object is the most deeply nested item in a permissions document.